-Questions to ask yourself before buying a houseTaking out a mortgage is a big financial commitment and one of the biggest financial decisions you'll take in your life.
+Questions to ask when buying a houseTaking out a mortgage is a big financial commitment and one of the biggest financial decisions you'll take in your life.

 You face many choices, which is daunting when you've never done it before.
 To get you on your way, here are the questions you should ask yourself before committing to a mortgage.
 Reading this through should give you an idea whether you are ready to apply for a mortgage.

 A mortgage is a long-term commitment.
 You'll be repaying the lender every month probably for at least the next 25 years so it's essential that you borrow only as much as you can realistically afford to repay each month.

 How much can I afford to pay each month?

 When you're working out your budget, remember to allow enough money for the pleasures in life, for a possible increase in your mortgage payments and for emergencies that might crop up - now and in future years.
 If your budget is too stretched, you could get into financial difficulties.
 This can have serious consequences.

 Your mortgage is secured against your property and, if you failed to repay the debt, the lender could repossess your house and you'd lose the home you've worked so hard to buy.

 Lenders won't give you a mortgage bigger than they think you can afford but it's still down to you to be honest with yourself about whether you're comfortable repaying so much.

 How much can I reasonably save for my deposit?That of course depends on your current income and cost of living expenses.